Films & TV

 directed by Alfred Hitchcock in 1964.
 Hitchcock had wanted Grace Kelly, by then married to Prince Ranier of Monaco,

-was a thief, a liar and didn’t like men – not the image they wanted for a Princess of the realm.
-The leads were
+a thief, a liar and didn’t like men – not the image they wanted for a Princess of the realm.
+The leads were eventually

 Hawkins and Arlene Dahl and The Walking Stick (1970) had David Hemmings and Samantha Eggar.
 Angel, Pearl and